by Debbie "The Rat Lady" Ducommun

 You should offer some chew toys for your rats.
 Some rats like rawhide chews, and most like wood and cardboard chew toys.
 All bones, even chicken bones, are safe for rats.

 There are a variety of food toys that can make rats work for their food and keep them occupied.
-Some of these are sold in the Rat-alog, or look in your pet store for bird toys.
+We sell one called the roller basket toy on our Merchandise page, or look in your pet store for bird toys.
 You can also make your own by putting food inside a crumpled piece of paper, or inside a cardboard toilet paper tube with the ends folded in.

 If your rat cage is large enough, a great toy is a digging box half filled with potting soil.